-Robert Weiss (Founding Artistic Director/CEO) began his career as a professional dancer at the age of 17, when he joined the New York City Ballet at the request of George Balanchine.
+After studying ballet from the age of 8, and performing as a child with the New York City Ballet; American Ballet Theatre; the Kirov Ballet and the Bolshoi Ballet (on their U.S. tours), Robert Weiss began his career as a professional dancer at the age of 17, when he joined the New York City Ballet at the request of George Balanchine.
 He remained with the company for 17 years, rising to the rank of principal dancer.
-During this time he performed principal roles in over 40 ballets, some of which were created for him by both Balanchine and Jerome Robbins.
-His career took him next to Pennsylvania Ballet in Philadelphia, where he served as Artistic Director for eight years.
+He performed principal roles in over 40 ballets, some of which were created for him by both Balanchine and Jerome Robbins.
+He was also featured in Illuminations and Dim Lustre by Frederick Ashton and Antony Tudor respectively, and worked directly with these esteemed choreographers on the revival of these works for New York City Ballet.